Pottery: Beginnings of pottery

 Pottery may well have been discovered independently in various places, probably by accidentally creating it at the bottom of fires on a clay soil.
 The earliest-known ceramic objects are Gravettian figurines such as those discovered at Dolní Věstonice in the modern-day Czech Republic.
 The Venus of Dolní Věstonice is a Venus figurine, a statuette of a nude female figure dated to 29,000–25,000 BC (Gravettian industry).
 But there is no evidence of pottery vessels from this period.
 Weights for looms or fishing-nets are a very common use for the earliest pottery.
 Sherds have been found in China and Japan from a period between 12,000 and perhaps as long as 18,000 years ago.
-As of 2012, the earliest pottery vessels found anywhere in the world, dating to 20,000 to 19,000 years before the present, was found at Xianrendong Cave in the Jiangxi province of China.
+As of 2012, the earliest pottery vessels found anywhere in the world, dating to 20,000 to 19,000 years before the present, was found at Xianren Cave in the Jiangxi province of China.

 Other early pottery vessels include those excavated from the Yuchanyan Cave in southern China, dated from 16,000 BC, and those found in the Amur River basin in the Russian Far East, dated from 14,000 BC.

 The Odai Yamamoto I site, belonging to the Jōmon period, currently has the oldest pottery in Japan.
 Excavations in 1998 uncovered earthenware fragments which have been dated as early as 14,500 BC.

 The term "Jōmon" means "cord-marked" in Japanese.
 This refers to the markings made on the vessels and figures using sticks with cords during their production.
 Recent research has elucidated how Jōmon pottery was used by its creators.

 It appears that pottery was independently developed in Sub-Saharan Africa during the 10th millennium BC, with findings dating to at least 9,400 BC from central Mali, and in South America during the 9,000s–7,000s BC.
 The Malian finds date to the same period as similar finds from East Asia – the triangle between Siberia, China and Japan – and are associated in both regions to the same climatic changes (at the end of the ice age new grassland develops, enabling hunter-gatherers to expand their habitat), met independently by both cultures with similar developments: the creation of pottery for the storage of wild cereals (pearl millet), and that of small arrowheads for hunting small game typical of grassland.
 Alternatively, the creation of pottery in the case of the Incipient Jōmon civilisation could be due to the intensive exploitation of freshwater and marine organisms by late glacial foragers, who started developing ceramic containers for their catch.